pavel-demin/red-pitaya-notes/playground.md

 Hardware
 -----

-The basic blocks of the playground project are shown on the following diagram:
+The basic blocks of the playground project are shown in the following diagram:

 ![Playground]({{ "/img/playground.png" | prepend: site.baseurl }})